EleanorHudaa/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Displaying current working directory including hidden files in long format.
+List files in digits only